 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are using this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each oval, brown, film-coated, extended-release tablet debossed with "325" and the Astellas logo, contains 25 mg mirabegron.
+Each oval, brown, film-coated, extended-release tablet debossed with "325" and the Astellas logo, contains 25 mg of mirabegron.
 Non-medicinal ingredients: polyethylene oxide, polyethylene glycol, hydroxypropyl cellulose, butylated hydroxytoluene, magnesium stearate, hypromellose, yellow ferric oxide, and red ferric oxide.

-Each oval, yellow, film-coated, extended-release tablet debossed with "355" and the Astellas logo, contains 50 mg mirabegron.
+Each oval, yellow, film-coated, extended-release tablet debossed with "355" and the Astellas logo, contains 50 mg of mirabegron.
 Non-medicinal ingredients: polyethylene oxide, polyethylene glycol, hydroxypropyl cellulose, butylated hydroxytoluene, magnesium stearate, hypromellose, and yellow ferric oxide.